 Over 55% of people (by their own accord) are introverts.
 A Keynote speaker at a recent convention suggested that being less socially expressive means you may be misinterpreted as withdrawn or cranky.
 She went on to assumb introverts have less refined interpersonal skills.
 I disagree.

-Many meeting planners ask for a motivational speaker video before hiring a professional speaker to speak the their convention.
+Most meeting planners ask for a motivational speaker video before hiring a professional speaker.

 Next week I am the keynote inspirational speaker at another banking conference.
 To help me prepare for the conference speaking engagement, I spoke to a bank Senior VP today.
 He said he was happy to speak with me as it will get him out of another dull staff meeting designed to waste his time.
 Meetings, if done right will kill you.